Preliminary uxo risk assessments at brimstone uxo

 Q: What do you look for when assessing the site?

-As the purpose of a Stage 1 Preliminary Risk Assessment is to determine whether further research is required, the main thing we typically look for is any evidence of bombing incidents occurring on / immediately adjacent to the Site, as well as evidence of damage occurring, before expanding our search area to gain an idea of what has occurred within the surrounding area.
+As the purpose of Stage 1 Preliminary UXO Risk Assessments is to determine whether further research is required, the main thing we typically look for is any evidence of bombing incidents occurring on / immediately adjacent to the Site, as well as evidence of damage occurring, before expanding our search area to gain an idea of what has occurred within the surrounding area.
 We’ll also look for evidence of Allied military activity in the vicinity to determine if there is a potential risk of Allied UXO contamination.

 Q: What resources do you use?